supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 - *(Bonus)* Synchronize our work between devices.

 ---
-^1^: GitHub has a 1GB limit on free private repositories.
-[GitLab](https://about.gitlab.com) offers 10gb free storage by default and [BitBucket](http://bitbucket.org) offers a 5gb plan for 3$ at this date (2020/02).
+^1^: At this date (2020/02), [GitLab](https://about.gitlab.com) offers 10gb of free storage.
+GitHub offers 1GB of free storage for private repositories.
+[BitBucket](http://bitbucket.org) offers a 5gb plan for 3$.

-^2^: Although GitHub can be considered fairly reliable, we highly recommend that you implement a solution to encrypt your collection.
+^2^: Although the listed Git providers can be considered fairly reliable from a technical standpoint, we highly recommend that you implement a solution to encrypt your collection.
 Your collection is a map to your brain and to your innermost thoughts.
 Don't let others peer into it without your consent.

 ### Installing & Setting up Git with GitHub